markshin/pl2016/README.md

 - Submit at: http://147.46.15.109:9480/
     + *DO NOT ATTACK*.
 Please.
     + *DO NOT USE A STRONG PASSWORD*.
 It is `http`.
-    + If your submission status is `SYSTEM ERROR` or `RUNNING` for a long time, please ask the TA.
+    + If your submission status is `SYSTEM ERROR` or `RUNNING` for a long time, even after refreshing your web browser for several times, please ask the TA.

 ### Misc.